 Review your approval letter to determine whether subjects must sign a HIPAA authorization form.

-UCSF Subject Authorization for Release of PHI for Research (PDF) or Word version (UCSF Health Version 2016 clarifies Instructions for Researchers Item 3b.
-There are no other changes to the document.)
 You must use the UCSF HIPAA form for research conducted at UCSF.
-See the instructions on page 4 of the form.
+See the instructions on page 5 of the form.
 The authorization form cannot be changed except to fill in the blanks.
 Submit this form as an Other Study Document in iRIS.
-See more info below.
+See more information below.

 |UCSF Cancellation of Permission to Use Personal Health Information for Research|